CodyTseng/nostr-relay-nestjs/README.md

 If you'd like to help me test the reliability of this relay implementation, you can add wss://nostr-relay.app to your relay list (it's free) 💜⚡️

+> **Note:** Please use the released version of this code.
+The latest version may contain changes to migration scripts and other elements that are not finalized.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/ooFSnW?referralCode=WYIfFr)

 ## Features